raghavguptaa/2Weeks_Git-Github-Challenge/README.md

 - Stashing untracked or ignored files

-> By default, running git stash will stash:
-> changes that have been added to your index (staged changes)
-> changes made to files that are currently tracked by Git (unstaged changes)
-> But it will not stash:
-> new files in your working copy that have not yet been staged
-> files that have been ignored
-> So if we add a third file to our example above, but don't stage it (i.e. we don't run git add), git stash won't stash it.
+By default, running git stash will stash: changes that have been added to your index (staged changes) changes made to files that are currently tracked by Git (unstaged changes).
+But it will not stash: new files in your working copy that have not yet been staged files that have been ignored.
+So if we add a third file to our example above, but don't stage it (i.e. we don't run git add), git stash won't stash it.